Description Order in advance for an expected arrival in late 2021. The release date is subject to change by the manufacturer.

 The Fokker Dr.I Dreidecker (Triplane) was a German World War I fighter aircraft built by Fokker Flugzeugwerke.
 First flown in July 1917, the Dr.I saw widespread service by the spring of 1918 and became renowned as the aircraft in which Manfred von Richthofen, The Red Baron, gained his last 20 aerial victories.

-Corgi is a leading manufacturer of high quality, pre-built, die-cast model airplanes.
-Every model is crafted with meticulous attention to details, using specifications of the original aircraft.
-Corgi models are made with diecast metal and some plastic components.
+Corgi is a manufacturer of high quality, pre-built, diecast display models.
+Every model is crafted with meticulous attention to detail, using the specifications of the original aircraft or vehicle.
+This model is made with diecast metal and some plastic components.

 This model of a Fokker Dr.I features: